GSK-AI/afterglow/README.md

 )
 ```

-You can speed online inference up significantly by enabling MiniSWAG:
+You can speed online inference up by limiting the number of samples used to update batchnorm parameters:

 ```python
 from afterglow import enable_swag